Code-Institute-Submissions/Only-Hikers-MS1/README.md

 #### Contact Page
 * Contains a header and footer
-* Contains an image with a jumbotron of text
+* Contains an image with a jumbotron containing text
 * Check the contact form:
     - Go to the contact.html page
     - Attempt to submit the empty form to confirm that an error message appears for the empty input box